MegapolisPlayer/MuffleSpeech/README.md

 # MuffleSpeech
 a speech muffler

+# WARNING
+Some antiviruses might detect these programs as viruses.
+These are false positives.

 # Welcome
 Welcome to the MuffleSpeech project.
 Originally developed as a prototype for a larger project, this project is basically a character changer.